yuxiangalvin/DeepLOB-Model-Implementation-Project/README.md

 ## Next Steps

-In the next step, I have several plans:
+In the next step, I have two plan steps:

 * With more computing power allowed, I plan to conduct experiment on larger limit order book dataset on liquid assets
 * Further research on how the value of k affects model performance and find out what tasks the model is most appropriate for.